CloudLabsAI-Azure/Customer-Support-Conversation-Summarization-with-Azure-OpenAI/Instructions/getting-started-v2.md

-# Getting Started with your Customer Support Conversation Summarization with Azure OpenAI Workshop
+# Getting Started with your Lab Environment

 Welcome to your Customer Support Conversation Summarization with Azure OpenAI Workshop!
 We've prepared a seamless environment for you to explore and learn about Azure services.
 Let's begin by making the most of this experience: